Phoenix0917/Android-App-Bluetooth-Controller-for-Raspberry-Pi/README.md

 Bluetooth Raspberry Pi Controller
 =================================
-Project Concluded - See Final_Product_Documentation folder for information on the final results.
-End product images and more on the android controller and autonomous codes found on this repo can be seen near the end of the presentationd pdf file.
+Project Concluded - See Final_Product_Documentation folder for information on the final results of this project.
+End product images and more information on the android controller and autonomous codes which are found on this repo can be seen near the end of the presentation pdf file.
+Further development on this project is unlikely in the foreseeable future.

 ECE495-Senior Design
 Project number F22-21-BOE1.